-In previous years at the Wiener Staatsoper Bryony has performed, among others, such roles as Elvira (Rossini: L’Italiana in Algeri), Sandmännchen und Taumännchen (Humperdinck: Hänsel und Gretel), Mlle Jouvenot (Cilea: Adriana Lecouvreur) and as Cinderella in the Premiere of the Wiener Fassung of the Kinder Oper by Alma Deutscher.
+During her time at The House on the Ring, Bryony has performed, among others, such roles as Elvira (Rossini: L’Italiana in Algeri), Sandmännchen und Taumännchen (Humperdinck: Hänsel und Gretel), Mlle Jouvenot (Cilea: Adriana Lecouvreur) and as Cinderella in the Premiere of the Wiener Fassung of the Kinder Oper by Alma Deutscher.

 In the seasons during 2015-2017 Bryony was a member of the ensemble at Theater Basel where she was heard in many roles, including Erste Dame (Mozart: Die Zauberflöte), Julia (Blacher: Romeo und Julia), Mélisande (Dukas: Ariane et Barbe-Bleue), Julie Jordan (Hammerstein: Carousel) and Susanna (Mussorgski: Chowantschtschina).
-At the start of the 2017 season Bryony returned to Theater Basel as a guest to reprise her role of Morgana (Handel: Alcina) in Lydia Steier’s acclaimed production, once again under the musical direction of Andrea Marcon with La Cetra Barockorchester.
+At the start of the 2017 season Bryony returned to Theater Basel as a guest to reprise her role of Morgana (Handel: Alcina) in Lydia Steier’s acclaimed production, first performed in the previous season, and once again under the musical direction of Andrea Marcon with La Cetra Barockorchester.

 Bryony is a graduate of the University of Sydney’s Conservatorium of Music, having studied with Barry Ryan OAM, completing a Bachelor of Music in Performance in 2008 and an Advanced Opera Diploma in 2011.
 During this time of study Bryony appeared with the Sydney Chamber Opera in the roles of Governess (Britten: The Turn of the Screw) and Fox (Janáček: The Cunning Little Vixen).